lizislot/lizislot.github.io/linear_algebra.md

 ---

-## 3. Linear Independence and Span / Basis
+## 3. Linear Independence, Span, and Basis
 - Linear independence of vectors
 - Span of a set of vectors
 - Basis of a vector space